vihano/quilt/packages/react-i18n/docs/react_i18n_schema.md

 When serialized to [JSON5](https://json5.org/), each of the dictionaries become JSON5 `object` types, and the keys and leaf values are both JSON5 `string` types.

+**Note:** A very nice advantage that JSON5 offers over JSON is the ability to include comments.
+Some tools (like the Translation Platform) are able to present these comments to translators as a means of [providing additional context](https://development.shopify.io/engineering/developing_at_Shopify/internationalization/providing_context_notes) during the translation process.
+Therefore, the use of JSON5 is prefered over JSON whenever feasible.

 **Example React I18n JSON5 file**

 ```json5